First International: Background

 The idea of international working-class solidarity was a product of the development of capitalism in the 19th century, which created a global market and a global proletariat with common interests.
 Early socialist and communist thinkers, from Robert Owen to Karl Marx, viewed socialism as an international project.
 The first concrete attempts to form international workers' organizations emerged in the 1830s and 1840s among political exiles in Paris, such as the German Communist League, for whom Marx and Friedrich Engels wrote The Communist Manifesto.

 In Britain, the Chartist movement, while primarily national, also showed strong internationalist leanings, expressing solidarity with oppressed peoples across the world and maintaining contact with continental radicals.
 In November 1844, the "Fraternal Democrats" was established in London by political refugees and Chartist leaders, including George Julian Harney.
 It was the first international democratic organization with a working-class character, holding the motto "All men are brethren."
 The organization was a key forerunner of the IWA, and its structure, with national secretaries forming an executive, served as a model for the later International.
 The Fraternal Democrats advocated for communistic ideas, proclaiming that "the earth with all its natural productions is the common property of all" and denouncing national prejudices.

 The revolutionary wave of 1848 swept across Europe, and although the Fraternal Democrats reached their peak during this period, the subsequent decade of reaction led to their decline and the general apathy of the British working class.
-The 1850s became an "almost a dead period for Socialist thought", with working-class movements in eclipse.
+The 1850s became "almost a dead period for Socialist thought", with working-class movements in eclipse.
 The idea of international solidarity was revived in the mid-1850s with the formation of the International Committee in London, led by Ernest Jones.
 This committee, formed to welcome French exiles and protest a planned visit by Napoleon III, anticipated the organizational forms of the IWA and championed the idea of an "international alliance".
 In 1856, the committee developed into the International Association, a precursor which assumed the "shape of a public international working-class movement" before its demise a few years later.